A weekend in Rome: gluten-free places in Rome that we tried – Part 1 –

 Sfornando Gluten-free Bakery

-This gluten-free bakery in Rome has two shops: in Via Latina, where we were, in addition to the bakery, there is also a very well stocked shop with gluten-free products.
-The bakery, cute and welcoming, isn’t very big, but has a good choice of products and 2 small tables to sit down to eat.
+A gluten-free bakery in Rome: in addition to the bakery, there is also a very well stocked shop with gluten-free products.
+The bakery, cute and welcoming, isn’t very big but has a good choice of products and 2 small tables to sit down to eat.

 There we tasted their pandoro and panettone, good and soft.
 In addition, we took some focaccia, various types of pizza, biscuits, pastries, and bread: everything really great.